-This article is being written for those who suffer from chronic epididymitis.
+This article is being written for those who suffer from chronic epididymitis but haven’t found an answer as to what is causing it.
 Chronic epididymitis can be defined as symptoms of discomfort and/or pain at least 3 months in duration in the scrotum, testicle, or epididymis localized to one or each epididymis.

 The ideal reader for this article would have:

 - Already been to at least a couple of doctors for this condition